ralksta/CWV/README.md

-# Grab Core Web Vitals
+# Grab Core Web Vitals - csv based

-- Getting fresh CWV data for a list of domains via csv
+- Fresh Core Web Vitals data via Chrome User Experience Report API for a list of domains via csv
   - LCP, FID and CLS 75 percentiles
   - % of good experiences in % for LCP, FID and CLS
   - Did the origin pass the Core Web Vitals assessment = all 3 metrics above CWV threshold